 While first using palm for roofs and techniques from local Seminole Indians, later builders used durable local materials to form walls of tabby (a mixture of oyster shells, sand, gravel and lime) or locally quarried coquina, both often covered with lime wash.
 Local rot-resistant woods, such as Cypress, made clapboards, roof shingles, balcony supports, railings, grilles, and plank or paneled doors.
 Evidence shows clay tiles were used for roofs as prosperity increased, but it is not known how widely.
 Wrought iron nails, hinges, and knobs ornamented doors and shutters.
 St. Augustine’s architecture was one of extreme contrasts thick solid walls and delicate screens, bright sunlit surfaces and dark deep shadows.

 What is known of St. Augustine’s colonial architecture comes from extant buildings much modified over the years, period texts, and archaeology.
 Much can never be known, but what is known shows how useful and adaptable traditional architecture can be.
 Adapted from Spain for a new place, the traditions of St. Augustine met universal human needs for shelter, safety, economy and beauty.
 The definitive text on St. Augustine’s residential architecture is Albert Manucy’s The Houses of St. Augustine 1565 – 1821.
-These books and more on America’s traditional domestic architecture and classical architecture may be found at my online bookshop.

 Copyright for all images and text, unless in the public domain or otherwise noted, Christine G. H. Franck, Inc.